Memn/bayzat/README.md

 # Bayzat

+This application contains basic home controlling system.

+Main page lists the houses.
+Each house routes to a house item.
+House items demonstrate house's attributes and room's list.
+You can set attributes of rooms by this page.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.